-Trauma-Informed Resiliency Team (TIRT) and IDEA Task Force (equity team): providing a trauma-informed and equity lens to new proposed activities, initiatives, or services.
+Trauma-Informed Resiliency Team (TIRT) and IDEA Task Force: providing a trauma-informed and individualized lens to new proposed activities, initiatives, or services.

 BASIC NEEDS

 FAMILY LEVEL CORE PILLAR

 This pillar is designed to create improvements in the network of basic needs assistance to support a whole family approach.